Kumbum

-The best known Kumbum is the Gyantse Kumbum, built in 1497 by a prince of Gyantse, but there are other surviving examples at Jonang, built by Dolpopa Sherab Gyaltsen and consecrated in 1333, and the Chung Riwoche Kumbun at Päl Riwoche, which was built by Thang Tong Gyalpo, who began work on it in 1449.
+The best known Kumbum is the Gyantse Kumbum, built in 1497 by a prince of Gyantse, but there are other surviving examples at Jonang or Jomonang, built by Dolpopa Sherab Gyaltsen and consecrated in 1333, and the Chung Riwoche Kumbum at Päl Riwoche, which was built by Thang Tong Gyalpo, who began work on it in 1449.
 A further one is at Kumbum Monastery near Xining in Qinghai.
 The Great Stupa of Universal Compassion being built near Bendigo, Australia is modelled on the Gyantse Kumbum.